 portfolio company exits in 3rd party funds since 2013

 portfolio companies in 3rd party funds valued at $1B+

 Beyond capital and expertise, our dedicated Portfolio Growth team – made up of business development, marketing, event and talent professionals – cultivates deep connections across the Global 2000 companies to help our underlying portfolio.

 What does it look like to be an LP fully committed to venture?
-We live by three core principles that guide our work today and influence how we look to continually evolve to best serve our venture fund managers.
+Sapphire Partners lives by three core principles that guide our work today and influence how we look to continually evolve to best serve our venture fund managers.